michael-eble/german-nlp-dataset-risk-management/README.md

 - Each record of the text data set is labelled as follows: 1 = the issue is a risk, 0 = the issue is a chance

 # Current status of the data set
-- Number of text data records with label "risk": 51
+- Number of text data records labelled as "risk": 200
-- Number of text data records with label "chance": 51
+- Number of text data records labelled as "chance": 200